danielsaidi/DocumentKit/README.md

 ## Demo Application

-The demo app lets you explore the library on iOS and macOS.
+The demo app lets you explore the library.
 To try it out, just open and run the `Demo` project.

-## Support
+## Support this library

+I manage my various open-source projects in my free time and am really thankful for any help I can get from the community.

 You can sponsor this project on [GitHub Sponsors][Sponsors] or get in touch for paid support.